ckoval7/fdlogdb/README.md

 	* Image display
 	* GOTA logging
 	* FD post processing
-	* The ability to delete contacts from the GUI
 	* Create a logo
 	* Come up with a name
 	* more to come!